xxao/linque/README.md

 # [0, 0, 1, 10, 2, 20, 3, 30, 4, 40]
 ```

-### .shuffle(seed)
+### .shuffle()
 Produces new sequence by randomly shuffling items from current sequence.
-This call fully evaluates current sequence.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)